We’re glad you want to volunteer.

 Volunteering at Shanti Bhavan is an experience unlike any other.
-Your work as a volunteer at our school will be a challenging, moving, diverse, and life-changing experience.
+Your work as a volunteer at our school will be a challenging, moving, culturally enriching, and life-changing experience.

 Our volunteers teach classes, mentor students, and lead extra-curricular activities such as art, dance, sports, and debate.
 They help plan events, assist with projects relevant to their skills, and introduce our children to new ideas and cultures.

 Volunteers supplement the full-time teaching staff for pre-school to twelfth grade.
 Shanti Bhavan is a boarding school with a tight schedule that runs from 6:30 am to 9:30 pm.
 Volunteers are expected to teach four to six classes a day and lead extra-curricular activities, such as arts, dance, sports, and debate.The school is accredited by the Council for the Indian School Certificate Examination (CISCE) in New Delhi.
-The core subjects are English Language and Literature, Mathematics, Science, Social Studies, Indian Languages (Hindi and Tamil specifically).
+Core subjects include English Grammar and Literature, Mathematics, History and Civics, and Indian Languages (Hindi and Tamil specifically).
 Volunteers are usually responsible for teaching Social Studies, English Grammar, English Literature, Geography, Economics, Indian History and Civics, and elementary level Computers and Science.
 The classes available for volunteers to teach can vary depending on the active roster of full-time teachers.

 Come make a lasting difference in the lives of our children!